alanjcfs/alanjcfs.github.io/_posts/2018/2018-01-14-writing-a-parser-combinator.markdown

 ---
-title: "Writing a Parser Combinator in Rust"
+title: "Writing a Parser Combinator in Rust (or Trying To)"
 layout: post
 tags:
   - programming